2 Canadians among the dead in Australia car crash

 "The passenger who sustained serious, critical life-threatening injuries is a 19-year-old British male, and another passenger who has received injuries that are non-life-threatening is a 29-year-old German male."

-The car they were riding in crashed into trees in a rural part of the Australian state of Victoria on Sunday.
+The car they were riding in crashed into trees in a rural area.

 Police said all the men were in Australia on work visas and employed by a local winery.